MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 ## UI elements properties

 To manage a UI element’s selectors, right-click on the element and select **Edit**.
-This option brings up the Selector builder, where the selector can be edited with a visual editor.
+This option brings up the selector builder, where the selector can be edited with a visual editor.

 ![Screenshot of the visual selector builder.](./media/ui-elements/visual-selector-editor.png)